The Ultimate Guide To Working Out At Home

 Side Plank Dip

 - Find a comfortable surface to lie on such as an exercise mat or carpet.
-Lay on your right side.

-- Make sure that you have extended your legs straight out.
-Have one leg resting on top of the other.
+Lay on your right side. - Make sure that you have extended your legs straight out.

-- Place your left arm along the top of your body.
+Have one leg resting on top of the other. - Place your left arm along the top of your body.

-- Brace your core and relax your shoulders.
+The rest of your body in a straight line down to your feet. - Brace your core and relax your shoulders.
 Now slowly lower yourself from the hips.
-Drop the hips but do not allow them to touch the ground.

-- Come back up to the starting position, pause and lower yourself again.
+Drop the hips but do not allow them to touch the ground. - Come back up to the starting position, pause and lower yourself again.

 Here’s a video demonstration: